 Land, water, air, space.
-The Daily Fray values a mixture of original reporting and online resources that aims for a better understanding of conservation and environment in Florida and the Atlantic, Gulf of Mexico, and Caribbean regions.
+The Daily Fray values a mixture of original reporting, special columnists, and online resources that aims for a better understanding of conservation, environment, and eco-lifestyle in Florida and in the Atlantic, Gulf of Mexico, and Caribbean regions.

 Motion.
 The skillful use and preservation of natural resources.
-Sugary beaches, fresh and saltwater fishing, rare forests and animal life, crystal blue springs.
-Solar and clean energy.
+Sugary beaches.
+Fresh and saltwater fishing, rare forests and animal life, crystal blue springs.
 An eye-popping menagerie of endangered species and ecological evil-doers.
+Clean energy.
+Green and socially responsible investing.
 Medical marijuana.
 The Fray seeks timely and visual stories about places of wildness, promise and resilience, action takers and difference makers, and uses social media to advance eco-journalism that makes people talk, think, and sometimes act.

 The editor is John Howell, multimedia editor at the Sarasota Herald-Tribune, a two-time Pulitzer Prize-winning newspaper.
 Howell is a member of the Society of Environmental Journalists (2014) and is a 2012 H.F.
 Guggenheim Fellow at the Center on Media, Crime & Justice at John Jay College in New York.
 Howell worked 17 years at The Hartford Courant, also a two-time Pulitzer winner, and served as sports media columnist for five years.
 Howell is a volunteer for Mote Marine Laboratory & Aquarium's Dolphin, Whale & Sea Turtle Hospitals and he loves the Mets and his 1996 Nissan pickup.